wagtail/wagtail/docs/topics/pages.md

     objects = EventPageManager()
 ```

-Alternately, if you only need to add extra `QuerySet` methods, you can inherit from `wagtail.core.models.PageQuerySet`{.interpreted-text role="class"}, and call `~django.db.models.managers.Manager.from_queryset`{.interpreted-text role="func"} to build a custom `Manager`:
+Alternately, if you only need to add extra `QuerySet` methods, you can inherit from [ADD TITLE HERE](wagtail.core.models.PageQuerySet) to build a custom `Manager`:

 ```python
 from django.db import models